AntoGrd/PLS-Regression/README.md

 ![image](https://user-images.githubusercontent.com/83652394/204156960-9effecba-a42e-4a22-bfe7-a60af6cbe447.png)

 The component in red is the component we must keep.
 For exemple, in our case, only the first component is useful.
+This parameter can be used a posteriori in the function fit.

 #### Individual plot